bohdloss/SpaghettiEngine/README.md

 }
 ```
 - The initialize0() function will be called when the thread starts, which happens to be when begin() is called on a Game object
-- The loopEvents(double delta) function will be called every frame with a delta parameter, indicating the time passed since the last call
+- The loopEvents(float delta) function will be called every frame with a delta parameter, indicating the time passed since the last call
 - The terminate0() function will be called when the game quits to dispose of unused resources

 ### How to create a Level and place a rotating Mesh into it